 - Take Action

 Between Reconstruction and the 1950s, more than 5,000 African Americans were lynched across America.
-In Georgia, there were more than 50 documented lynchings between 1877 and 1950.
-Half of these deaths occurred during the 1906 Atlanta Race Massacre when a mob of 5,000 white men attacked Black men and women, murdering 25 people in stores, on trolley cars, in the streets, and in their homes.
-No one was ever convicted for the killings.
+In Georgia, there were more than 500 documented lynchings between 1877 and 1950.
+Half of these deaths occurred in Atlanta in September 1906.

 Leading up to September 22, Atlanta newspapers ran sensationalized and unproven articles about Black men assaulting white women amid resentment toward African Americans enjoying greater access to voting rights and economic opportunities.
 A mob of 10,000 white men attacked Black men and women, murdering at least 23 people in stores, on trolley cars, in the streets, and in their homes.
 No one was ever charged for the killings.
 To learn more about the 1906 Atlanta Race Massacre, here are some resources:

 “The 1906 Atlanta Race Massacre: How Fearmongering Led to Violence,” History.com

 “Atlanta’s Image Challenged by Facts of 1906 Race Massacre,” Associated Press, August 3, 2022